Chocolate Banana Malt Loaf

 - Pour the batter into the greased loaf tin and place into the middle of the oven.
 Bake at 160C for 55-60 minutes.
 Take out of the oven and stick a piece of spaghetti into the centre.
 If it comes out clean, without any batter, it is cooked through.

 - Once the cake has cooled, we can make the chocolate ganache.
 Heat 100ml of double cream in a pan until almost boiling.
 Turn off the heat, add 100g of dark chocolate and leave to stand for a minute and melt in the heat of the cream.
-Stir until all of the chocolate has melted into the cream - you should notice it thicken right away.
-If you like it a bit sweeter, like milk chocolate, add 1-2 tablespoons of caster sugar and stir into the ganache.
+Stir until all of the chocolate has melted - you should notice the cream thicken right away.
+If you like it a bit sweeter, like milk chocolate, add 1-2 tablespoons of golden syrup (or caster sugar will suffice) and stir into the ganache.
 While still warm, pour the ganache over the top of the banana cake in its tin, spreading it to the edges and leaving to cool and set for an hour before slicing.
 Decorate with crunchy banana chips and prepare to wow!